Zach-Sisson-1/Bioinformatics-Practice/README.md

-# Bioinformatic-Algorithm-Practice
+# Python_Practice
-Practice with writing bioinformatic algorithms using various MOOC's and open-source problem sets
+Practice with writing bioinformatic algorithms using various MOOC's and open-source problem sets.